 Use external data from data resources

 Data resources are the specific instance of data type which represents the JSON response of an API call.
 This could be a piece of CMS content or the result of a query like a list of products from a Product Information Management System (PIM) that matches certain search criteria.
-To use external data in your composition or pattern you create a data resource to reference a specific instance of a data type.
+To use external data in your composition, pattern or entry you create a data resource to reference a specific instance of a data type.

-Start by creating or editing a composition from Content > Compositions in Uniform.
-As you add components to your composition, you'll see the available parameters in the property panel.
+1. Start by creating or editing a composition, pattern or content entry.
+As you select components in your composition or select fields from your entry, you'll see the available parameters or fields in the property panel.

-Review or adjust the proposed name of the data resource to match your use case and click on the Save button to add it to your composition.
+4. Review or adjust the proposed name of the data resource to match your use case and click on the Save button to add it to your composition or entry.

-These steps assume that the author is going to fetch information at the composition level, and that data resources haven't been pre-configured through the use of patterns.
+These steps assume that the author is going to fetch information at the composition or content entry level, and that data resources haven't been pre-configured through the use of patterns.

-You can also manage data resources for a composition or pattern from the Canvas side rail in the data resources section.
+You can also manage data resources for a composition, pattern or content entry from the Canvas side rail in the data resources section.
 Managing data resources includes options to:

 The individual elements of data from the data resource can be connected to component parameters by inserting a dynamic token into a component parameter.
 A dynamic token is a text placeholder that stores the connection to an external data element or an dynamic input.